kedro-org/kedro/docs/source/visualisation/experiment_tracking.md

 kedro viz
 ```

-When you open the Kedro-Viz web app, you will see an experiment tracking icon on your left.
+When you open the Kedro-Viz web app, you see an experiment tracking icon on the left-hand side of the screen.

 ![](../meta/images/experiment-tracking-icon.png)